Cookie Compliance Laws Explained: How To Write a Website Cookie Policy in 2026

 How do you comply with cookie law?

-First, you should perform what's called a "cookie audit" - you'll determine just what cookies you are using and what data they are tracking.
-There are a lot of different programs that provide cookie audits.
+• First, you should perform a "cookie audit" to determine which cookies you are using and what data they track.
+There are many programs that provide cookie audits.

-Next, installing a cookie banner on your site.
-A cookie banner is just something that will inform visitors to your site that you're using cookies.
+• Next, install a cookie banner on your site.
+A cookie banner is just a message that informs visitors to your site that you're using cookies.

-You should also spell out, in clear, easy-to-understand terms, just what each of the cookies on your site does.
+• You should also spell out, in clear, easy-to-understand terms, exactly what each cookie on your site does.
 Link to a page with this information on the cookie's terms or settings - for example, make a clickable link saying "More Information" or "Find Out More".

 Cookie policy must-haves